opencybersecurityalliance/stix-shifter/docs/OVERVIEW.md

 Transmit offers several functions: `ping`, `query`, `status` (for asynchronous data sources), `results`, `delete` (if supported by the data source), and `is_async`.

 Each of the transmit functions takes in common arguments: the module name, the connection object, and the configuration object.
 The module name refers to the name of the folder in stix-shifter that contains the connector code.
-The current module names can be found in the [Available Connectors](#available-connectors) table above.
+The current module names can be found in the [Available Connectors](CONNECTORS.md) table.
 Information on the [connection and configuration objects](#transmit) can also be found above.
 Each of the CLI commands can be run from a terminal in the stix-shifter root director.

 Any failed transmission function call will return an error in the format of: